 Gets the job done but doesn't have the rich sound of stationary units.

-Sound quality isn't exceptional, and the turntable tends to be wobbly.
+Sound quality isn't exceptional.
+Wobbly turntable.
 Reports of CD unit malfunctions.

 Premium stylus produces high-end sound.
 Plays at both 33 1/3 and 45 rpm.
 Design prevents crackling, scratchiness, and other audio imperfections.
 Available in walnut and black finishes.

 A total focus on vinyl sound quality means no fun extras like a USB port or radio.